HugoSmits/logsAnalysisUdacity/README.md

 - ##### VirtualBox, which you can get from this [download page](https://www.virtualbox.org/wiki/Downloads).
 - ##### Vagrant, which you can get from this [download page](https://www.vagrantup.com/downloads.html).

 ##### You will also need a Unix-style terminal program.
 On Mac or Linux systems, you can use the built-in Terminal.
-On Windows, we recommend Git Bash, which is installed with the Git version control software.
+On Windows, I recommend Git Bash, which is installed with the Git version control software.

 ##### Once you have VirtualBox and Vagrant installed, open a terminal and run the following commands:
 ```